DailyMatters/symfDiscounts/README.md

 After recognizing the issues with this project.
 The following steps were taken to refactor:

-1. isPremiumCustomer() method was removed from the discount logic and added to the customer logic where it should be.
+1. `isPremiumCustomer()` method was removed from the discount logic and added to the customer logic where it should be.
 Unit testing was added for it.

-2. ConvertDataToOrder() method was moved to a OrderService.
+2. `ConvertDataToOrder()` method was moved to a OrderService.
 Unit tests were added for it.

-3. Interfaces for services were added and stared to get used.
+3. Interfaces for services were added and started to get used.

 4. A lot of unused code was removed.

 5. Next, the biggest part of the refactor.
 I needed to separate the logic for the discount calculation.
 Up until now all the logic was on a single file.
 My first thought to do this was to create a DiscountInterface and then create a new class for each different discount type.
 All these new discount classes would implement DiscountInterface.
 Then I would create some sort of a Factory so I can access all the different discount from my controller.

 6. I implemented the plan listed on 5.
 To add a new discount type, We have to create a new class under /Services, make it implement `DiscountInterface`, and implement the `check()` method, that checks if the discount is applicable do that order and the `apply()` method that aplies the discount to the order.

+7. The next step will be to add as much tests as possible to this application.